YankongSJTU/cellformer/README.md

 🤝 Contributing

 We welcome contributions!
-If you are interested in contributing to the construction of population features, the improvement of the contrastive learning module, the enhancement of the GAT (Graph Attention Network) module, or any other related areas, please feel free to contact me.
+If you are interested in contributing to:

+    The construction of population features

+    The improvement of the contrastive learning module

+    The enhancement of the GAT (Graph Attention Network) module

+    Or any other related areas

+Please feel free to contact me.
 📧 Contact

-For questions, contact: kongyan@sjtu.edu.cn
+For questions, contact: kongyan@sjtu.edu.cn text

+Key formatting improvements made:
+1. Consistent header levels (## for main sections)
+2. Proper Markdown tables for benchmark results
+3. Fixed code block formatting with correct language tags
+4. Better list formatting with proper indentation
+5. Added mailto link for your email address
+6. Consistent bullet point styling
+7. Proper spacing between sections
+8. Fixed command formatting in Quick Start section

+You can copy this directly into your README.md file and it will render perfectly on GitHub.